storj-archived/integration/README.md

 npm link <module_name>
 ```

 This will create a symlink in `node_modules` to the development branch.
-To build a docker
-image with the branch, update the `package.json` to point to the git repository and
-rebuild the image and run testing.